TShau/blogpage/_posts/2017-04-08-CDN-introduction.md

 Azure CDN offers several unique advantages:

-• Global Coverage: Azure CDN boasts a vast network of edge servers strategically located worldwide, ensuring fast content delivery regardless of user location.
+• **Global Coverage**: Azure CDN boasts a vast network of edge servers strategically located worldwide, ensuring fast content delivery regardless of user location.
-• Scalability: Azure CDN can easily handle sudden traffic spikes, making it ideal for websites with fluctuating traffic.
+• **Scalability**: Azure CDN can easily handle sudden traffic spikes, making it ideal for websites with fluctuating traffic.
-• Integration: It seamlessly integrates with other Azure services, allowing for a cohesive web solution.
+• **Integration**: It seamlessly integrates with other Azure services, allowing for a cohesive web solution.
-• Security: Azure CDN provides robust security features like DDoS protection and data encryption.
+• **Security**: Azure CDN provides robust security features like DDoS protection and data encryption.

 ## Step-by-Step Guide to Setting Up Your Website on Azure CDN